creativescala/creative-scala/book/src/pages/polygons/02-polar.md

 import doodle.image._
 ```

 In this section we'll learn about polar coordinates: what they are and how to create them in Doodle.
 We're interested in polar coordinates because they allow us to easily create regular polygons.
-We'll look at this in the final part of this section.
+We'll construct regular polygons in the final part of this section.

 ## Points in Two Dimensions